Friedlander: Rating the 10 most impactful ACC football transfers

 This time, coach Pat Narduzzi went with a more known quantity.
 Jurkovic is a Pittsburgh native who returns home for his final season of college eligibility.
 He’ll also be reunited with offensive coordinator Frank Cignetti Jr., who called plays for him at Boston College in 2021 before joining the Panthers last year.

-Jurkovec has had problems with injuries, missing significant time in both of his seasons with the Eagles.
+Jurkovec has had problems with injuries, missing significant time in all 2 of his 3 seasons with the Eagles.
 He still managed to amass 5,183 yards and 35 touchdowns on 59% passing in 24 games.

 5. Jaheem Bell, TE (South Carolina to Florida State)